 - 1. Services you receive from an out-of-network provider. - 2.
 Homemaker services. - 3.
 Maintenance services. - 4.
 Services for dialysis treatment you receive from a home health care agency. - 5.
 Services for custodial care you receive from a home health care agency. - 6.
 Services for food or home-delivered meals you receive from a home health care agency. - 7.
-Services for or related to care that is custodial or not normally provided as preventive care or for treatment of an illness/injury (please refer to "Custodial Care" and "Skilled Care" in "Terms You Should Know"). - 8.
-Services for or related to extended hours skilled nursing care, also referred to as private-duty nursing care, except for communication services provided to a ventilator dependent member in accordance with Minnesota Statutes Section 62A.155 and private duty nursing services for members who are concurrently covered by both this health plan and enrolled in medical assistance in accordance with Minnesota Statutes Section 62Q.545.
+Services for or related to care that is custodial or not normally provided as preventive care or for treatment of an illness/injury (please refer to "Custodial Care" and "Skilled Care" in the "Terms You Should Know" section). - 8.
+Services for or related to extended hours skilled nursing care, also referred to as private-duty nursing care, except as required by Minnesota law.